AmosMaru/Farmers-chatbot/README.md

 - **Environment Management:**
   - [dotenv](https://github.com/theskumar/python-dotenv): A library for loading environment variables from a file.

-- **Version Control:**
-  - Git: Used for version control of the source code.

 - **Documentation:**
   - Markdown: Used for writing documentation (e.g., README).